 To investigate the extent of spatial bias in the rodent trapping data, we calculated trap-night (TN) density within each West African level-2 administrative region.
-The sf package in the R statistical language (R version 4.1.2) was used to manipulate geographic data, administrative boundaries were obtained from GADM 4.0.4 [35–37].
+The sf package in the R statistical language (R version 4.1.2) was used to manipulate geographic data, administrative boundaries were obtained from GADM 4.0.4 [36–38].
 Trap-night density (TNdensity) was calculated by dividing the number of trap nights by the area of a level-2 administrative area (Rarea).
 For studies not reporting trap nights, imputation was used as previously described.
-Human population density was obtained for the closest year (2005) to the median year of trapping (2007) from Socioeconomic Data and Applications Center (SEDAC) gridded population of the world v4 at ~ 1km resolution (Pdensity) [38].
+Human population density was obtained for the closest year (2005) to the median year of trapping (2007) from Socioeconomic Data and Applications Center (SEDAC) gridded population of the world v4 at ~ 1km resolution (Pdensity) [39].
 Median population density was then calculated for each level-2 administrative region.
-Land cover classification was obtained from the Copernicus climate change service at ~300m resolution [39].
+Land cover classification was obtained from the Copernicus climate change service at ~300m resolution [40].
 The proportion of cropland, shrubland, tree cover (ψtree) and urban land cover (ψurban) within a level-2 administrative region in 2005 was calculated.

-We investigated the association between relative trapping effort, measured as TN density, and the proportion of urban, cropland, tree cover and human population density using Generalised Additive Models (GAM) incorporating a spatial interaction term (longitude and latitude) [40].
-The models were constructed in the mgcv package [41].
+We investigated the association between relative trapping effort, measured as TN density, and the proportion of urban, cropland, tree cover and human population density using Generalised Additive Models (GAM) incorporating a spatial interaction term (longitude and latitude) [41].
+Spatial aggregation of relative trapping effort was modelled using an exponential dispersion distribution (Tweedie) [42].
+The models were constructed in the mgcv package [43].
 Selection of the most parsimonious model was based on Deviance explained and the Akaike Information Criterion for each model (Equations 1-5 below).
 Relative trapping effort was then predicted across West Africa using these covariates.
 We performed two sensitivity analyses, first, by removing sites with imputed trapping effort, second, by associating trap locations to ~1km pixels rather than level-2 administrative areas.